Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Effectiveness of the global bound in finiteness results

 \section{Effectiveness of the global bound in finiteness results}

 In this section we will give a proof of the effectiveness of the global bound in Theorem 11 \cite{KMel} and show how to generalize the proof for the hyperbolic group case.
-In Section 5.4 of \cite{KMel} we defined the notion of a sufficient splitting of a group $K$ modulo a class of subgroups ${\mathcal K}$.
-Let $\Gamma$ be a non-elementary torsion-free hyperbolic group with generators $A$, $P=A\cup \{p_1,\ldots ,p_k\}$, $H=<P>.$ Let ${\mathcal K}$ consist of one subgroup ${\mathcal K}=\{H\}.$ Let $K=<X, P|S(X,P)>$, and suppose that $K$ does not have a sufficient splitting modulo $H$.
-Let $D$ be an abelian JSJ decomposition of $K$ modulo $H$.
+In Section 5.4 of \cite{KMel} we defined the notion of a sufficient splitting of a $\Gamma$-limit group $K$ modulo a class of subgroups ${\mathcal K}$.
+Let $\Gamma$ be a non-elementary torsion-free hyperbolic group with generators $A$, $P=A\cup \{p_1,\ldots ,p_k\}$, $H=\langle P\rangle .$ Let ${\mathcal K}$ consist of one subgroup ${\mathcal K}=\{H\}.$ Suppose that $K$ does not have a sufficient splitting modulo $H$.
+Consider an one-level NTQ system corresponding to the abelian JSJ decomposition of $K$ modulo $H$ (if such a decomposition exists).
+Denote by $D$ the decomposition of the corresponding NTQ group $N$ modulo $H$.
+We need to add letters (extending centralizers) to the generating set of $K$, to obtain a generating set of $N$.
+Let $N$ be given as the coordinate group of a finite system of equations $S (X,P)=1.$

-We give the notion of algebraic solutions.
-Let $K_1$ be a fully residually $\Gamma$ quotient of the group $K$, $\kappa: K \rightarrow K_1$ the canonical epimorphism, and $H_1 = H^\kappa$ the canonical image of $H$ in $K_1$.
+Let $K_1$ be a fully residually $\Gamma$ quotient of the group $K$, $\kappa: K \rightarrow K_1$ the canonical $\Gamma$- epimorphism that embeds terminal subgroups of $\Gamma$ participating in the construction of $K$, and $H_1 = H^\kappa$ the canonical image of $H$ in $K_1$.
 An elementary abelian splitting of $K_1$ modulo $H_1$ which does not lift into $K$ is called a {\em new} splitting. \begin{definition} (Definition 20 \cite{KMel}) In the notation above the quotient $K_1$ is called {\em reducing} if one of the following holds: \begin{enumerate} \item $K_1$ has a non-trivial free decomposition modulo $H_1$; \item $K_1$ has a new elementary abelian splitting modulo $H_1$.

 \end{enumerate} \end{definition}